You may be shocked to learn that poisonous heavy metals are found in many of the household, and cosmetic products that you use each day.

-At worst, when aluminium is in the body, it becomes what's known as a neurotoxin, with scientific studies linking aluminium poisoning to Alzheimer's, and Parkinson's.
+At worst, when aluminum is in the body, it becomes what's known as a neurotoxin, with scientific studies linking aluminum poisoning to Alzheimer's, and Parkinson's.
 (2)

-The most shocking part of aluminium is where it is commonly found.
-The most common sources of aluminium that you are probably using are:
+The most shocking part of aluminum is where it is commonly found.
+The most common sources of aluminum that you are probably using are:

-The most common cause of aluminium poisoning comes from people who have been heavily exposed to mining, soldering, or welding.
+The most common cause of aluminum poisoning comes from people who have been heavily exposed to mining, soldering, or welding.

 When it comes to heavy metals, there are some which the body needs in very small amounts, except that is, when it comes to you Cadmium.